TykTechnologies/tyk-operator/docs/policies/metadata_tags.md

     hello: world
 ```

+This injects two tags, `Hello` and `World`, as well as the following K:V pairs in meta data:

+-  `key:value`
+-  `hello:world`

 ## 2. Done!

-Create a key which grants access to the API and use it against the API.

-This key now inherits the tags and the meta data from the policy.
+We created a policy which has tags and meta data!

 ![img](./metadata_tags.png)